-It’s completely justified to feel frustrated right now.
-You’re working at a time where you’d normally be taking vacations, focusing on family, and recouping.
+Tax season can involve stressful work and long hours.
 But it’s helpful to remind yourself that this season will end.
 You will get a break.
 You can make it through.

 Lean into methods that help you refocus and adjust your mindset whether that’s meditation, prayer, journaling, or talking with family and friends.
-Right now, Headspace app is offering guided meditations specifically for those working during the pandemic.
+Remember that your health is just as important as your job.

 This article was last edited on July 29, 2022.